 In terms of what makes a monitor a gaming monitor, a gaming monitor is essentially a regular computer monitor that’s been optimized for handling the graphically intense visuals you see while playing video games.
 They’re designed to make whatever your GPU and CPU are pushing out look as good as possible.
 A gaming monitor does this by employing a higher refresh rate (the frequency at which your display is able to update the onscreen image every second), and a faster response time (how quickly your display can switch from one color to another).

-Final Thoughts on the Best Budget Gaming Monitor
+Final Thoughts on the Best Budget Gaming Monitors

 Ultimately, the best monitor for your gaming setup is one that complements both your existing PC and bank account.
 Samsung’s CRG5 Curved Gaming Monitor just about ticks all the boxes your average player could want, but if you’re not playing many graphically intense games, a cheaper option like the Acer Nitro VG240Y may be enough to meet your needs.